Staged Approach to Returning to On-Campus Research

 FAQs for Return to Research

-First, Stage 4 will remain at 25% density both within a building and within each individual lab/studio (consistent with the current, Stage 3 density limitations).
-Please review your Stage 4 plans and determine if any changes are needed to maintain 25% density.
+In addition, Stage 4 and Stage 5 will remain at 25 percent density both within a building and within each individual lab/studio.
+This is consistent with Stage 3 density limitations.
+Please review your plans and determine if any changes are needed to maintain 25 percent density.

-As a reminder, in addition to this training and the attestation, you must have prior approval from your college before returning to campus.
+As a reminder, in addition to these trainings, you must have prior approval from your college before returning research and creative expression activities to campus.

 There are two ways to complete the health monitoring checklist, which is used to log daily temperatures and symptoms and is required to be completed as a condition of returning to labs or studios.